 The filamentous cyanobacterium Planktothrix rubescens is generally considered toxic for eukaryotes.
 Intact cyanobacterial cells contain cyclic heptapeptides (microcystins - MCs) which are potent hepatotoxins and potentially act as tumour promoters on a molecular base.
 MCs also act as efficient inhibitors of eukaryotic serine/threonine-specific protein phosphatases.
 Potential consumers (zooplankton and -benthos) get in direct contact with the endotoxins when cyanobacterial filaments are ingested and digested.

-Although cyanobacteria are often regarded as inappropriate or toxic food for most consumers, protists and in particular ciliates have been described as efficient predators of cyanobacterial blooms.
-It is of particular interest to better understand how these ciliates, being eukaryotic organisms, are able to survive a toxic diet.
+Although cyanobacteria are often regarded as inappropriate or toxic food for most consumers, divers protistan groups have been described as efficient predators of cyanobacterial blooms.
+It is of particular interest to better understand how these protists, being eukaryotic organisms, are able to survive a toxic diet.
+Former detailed studies about the amoeboid Nucleariidae and their interactions with filamentous cyanobacteria gave us a good scientific background about this topic (Dirren et al. 2014, Dirren & Posch 2016, Dirren et al. 2017).
+Future studies with already cultivated ciliate and other amoeboid species will follow.
 This knowledge will be of great relevance for a better understanding of natural degradation processes of MCs in Lake Zurich.